 HOW WE DO IT

-The Project Dance Foundation and its three program areas: Events, Atmosphere, and Broadway Underground are all made possible by more than 500 volunteers who serve within the organization.
+The Project Dance Foundation and its three program areas: Project Dance Events, The Carolina Snowbelles, and our Summer Intensive are all made possible by more than 500 volunteers who serve within the organization.
 More than 1500 dancers are encouraged and supported through Project Dance each year.

 WHO WE ARE